BeckyPollard/big-clock/README.md

 Most of all, this is a project for learning and experimenting.
 I tried out **native nesting styles in CSS** (not yet), deploying a GitHub project to a Netlify-hosted website subdirectory, worked with audio in JavaScript, and tinkered with saving user settings to the browser storage.

-No trackers, no guff, no nonsence... just a simple JS clock.
+No trackers, no guff, no nonsense... just a simple JS clock.
 Pairs well with the [Plash](https://github.com/sindresorhus/Plash) Mac app that makes any website your desktop wallpaper.

 ## 🕓 View the project
 ### → https://becky.dev/clock/